 Fellows must complete a minimum of two 12-week laboratory residencies at one of four approved NNSA facilities.
 Extended residencies of more than six months are encouraged.
 During the summer, fellows should conduct full-time research related to completing their degree, enroll in classes, or make progress toward fulfilling the laboratory residency requirement.

-This equal opportunity program is open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.
+This equal opportunity program is open to all qualified persons without regard to race, color, national origin, sex, disability, or any other characteristics protected by law.

 TA Policy: Freedom to Focus on Research